Benefits of Inpatient Alcohol Treatment

 1. Traditional Inpatient Rehab:

 Traditional Inpatient Rehab means staying in a treatment center for a time that usually goes from 30 to 90 days or even longer.
-Under the care of therapists, counselors, physicians, and other service providers, patients receive integrated treatment that includes individual and group therapy and counseling, medical care, healthy meals, social interaction, and possibly religious care in an environment designed to support their immediate recovery needs.
+Under the care of therapists, counselors, physicians, and other service providers, patients receive integrated treatment that includes individual and group therapy and counseling, medical care, healthy meals, social interaction, non religious and possibly religious care in an environment designed to support their immediate recovery needs.

 2. Short-Term or Acute Inpatient Treatment: